 Frequently Asked Questions

-An apprenticeship program is an opportunity to learn a trade.
-It is also a lifelong commitment.
+An apprenticeship is an opportunity to learn a trade.
 Apprenticeship consists of two parts: on-the-job training (OJT) and related training (in the classroom).

 Yes, this is a very competitive program to get into.
 You must meet minimum age and educational requirements.
 Hiring is dependent on current employment needs.
 Things that can help your chances are a strong education and work history.
 A resume, letters of recommendation and copies of applicable certifications can help as well.

 Please fill out the Application Request Form and pay the $30 application fee for each program you would like to apply for.
-We will mail you the application to fill out and mail back with your transcripts.
+We will mail you the application.
+Fill out the application and return with your transcripts.
 You can return them by mail or in person.

 No, we only hold classes in Redmond.
 We do administer the Aptitude Test and interviews in Redmond for applicants that live in Central Oregon.
 We also hold classes in Redmond for apprentices and CEUs.

 There is a $30 application fee.